Gayatrimurali/scrtyAIcpltagntsdepth/Lab 01/Lab_01_Agent_Discovery_and_Registry_Management.md

 3. On the **Audit** page, check whether a banner appears prompting you to start recording user and admin activity.

    - If a banner is displayed, select **Start recording user and admin activity** to enable auditing.
+Followed with clicking on **Yes** on Complete organizational setup pop up if prompted.

 		![](./media/l01-e2-t1-s3.png)